batrachosaurus/EAGLE/README.md

 All this commands can be run as Python functions: see below EAGLEdb package reference

 ### Run the analysis
-NOTE: sequences names in input fasta file cannot be longer than 10 symbols.
+WARNING: sequences names in input fasta file longer than 10 symbols may produce errors.

 Type the command below to start the analysis:
 ```